Vanclief/tweet-catcher/README.md

 # tweet-catcher
-A python utility for saving tweets in a time stamp database.
+A python utility for saving tweets for a certain topic using Influxdb.

+## Instalation

+TODO

+## Usage

-Example config:
+1. Create a config.yml file in your project directory Example config:
 ```
 database:
   host: 'localhost'